ragozzine/last-first-letter-collab/the-story.md

 In the beginning, Rory had just wanted to do something helpful for their mom.

 Most of the time, they kept to themselves, including when at home.

+However, since the accident, Rory put out a solid effort to do things for those they cared about and held dear.